osmandapp/docs/content/osmand/plugins/contour-lines.md

 {% android%}

-In the **Android** version, to download any of the available packages of maps, go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %} and select the required country, and/or region.
+In the **Android** version, to download any of the available packages of Contour lines, Hillshade, and/or Slope, go to: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %} → {% data variables.android-values.regions %} and select the required country, and/or region.

 ![Contour lines download Android](/assets/images/plugins/contour-lines/contour_lines_plugin_download_android.png)